 The Company.
-Gold Reserve Inc. (the "Company") is engaged in the business of acquiring, exploring and developing mining projects.
+Gold Reserve Inc. ("Gold Reserve" or the "Company") is engaged in the business of acquiring, exploring and developing mining projects.
 The Company is an exploration stage company incorporated in 1998 under the laws of the Yukon Territory, Canada and continued to Alberta, Canada in September 2014.
 The Company is the successor issuer to Gold Reserve Corporation which was incorporated in 1956.
 All amounts shown herein are expressed in U.S. dollars unless otherwise noted.

 In February 1999 each Gold Reserve Corporation shareholder exchanged its shares for an equal number of Gold Reserve Inc. Class A common shares except in the case of certain U.S. holders who for tax reasons elected to receive equity units which are comprised of one Gold Reserve Inc. Class B common share and one Gold Reserve Corporation Class B common share and substantially equivalent to a Class A common share.
-As of March 31, 2015, 100 equity units remained outstanding.
+As of September 30, 2015, all equity units had been converted to Class A common shares.

 Going Concern.
-As of March 31, 2015, the Company had financial resources comprised of cash, cash equivalents and marketable securities totaling approximately \$5.1 million and Brisas Project related equipment, which is being marketed for sale, with an estimated fair value of approximately \$12.4 million (See Note 7, Property, Plant and Equipment).
-The Company's current financial liabilities included notes of \$40.6 million (face value) which mature December 31, 2015 and accounts payable and accrued expenses due in the normal course of approximately \$3.9 million.
+As of September 30, 2015, the Company had financial resources comprised of cash, cash equivalents and marketable securities totaling approximately \$2.4 million and Brisas Project related equipment, which is being marketed for sale, with an estimated fair value of approximately \$12.2 million (See Note 8, Property, Plant and Equipment).
+The Company's current financial liabilities included notes of \$42.9 million (face value) which mature December 31, 2015 and accounts payable and accrued expenses due in the normal course of approximately \$3.9 million.

-The Company has no revenue producing operations at this time and its working capital position, cash burn rate and debt maturity schedule may require that the Company seek additional sources of funding to ensure the Company's ability to continue its activities in the normal course.
-To address its longer-term funding requirements, primarily the convertible notes due in December 2015, the Company expects to raise additional funds through its continuing efforts to dispose of the remaining Brisas Project related assets, timely collection of the Arbitral Award (as defined herein) or through debt and equity funding alternatives.
+The Company has no revenue producing operations at this time and its working capital position, cash burn rate and debt maturity schedule requires that the Company seek additional sources of funding to ensure the Company's ability to continue its activities in the normal course.
+To address its funding requirements in addition to its convertible notes due in December 2015 (see Note 12 to the consolidated financial statements), the Company is continuing its efforts to dispose of the remaining Brisas Project related assets, pursue a timely and successful collection of the Arbitral Award and the sale of the Brisas Project Technical Mining Data.